mieubrisse/personal-writing/the-sleep-guide/post.md

 What Realistic Sleep Looks Like
 ===============================
 Again, we don't need to be Perfect.
-What, I'll _never_ have a coffee? _Never_ stay up late with my friends?
+I'll _never_ have a coffee? _Never_ stay up late with my friends?
 It's not reasonable.

-But that's okay; we just need to be Good Enough.
+But that's okay.
+We don't nedd to be Perfect; just need to be Good Enough.

 By my definition, Good Enough means you regularly experience all of the following without chemical assistance like stimulants (e.g. caffeine) or sleeping pills: